 DOMContentLoaded (meaning the site's base HTML structure) at 31.86 seconds.

-And it isn't just the time taken to download that is a major problem — a lot of countries still have internet connections that are charged per megabyte.
-This 22.6 MB CNN.com experience above would cost around 11% of the average Indian's daily wage to download.
-If this site was loaded on a mobile device in Mauritania, it would cost two full days of an average user's salary.
+And it isn't just the time taken to download that is a major problem.
+A lot of countries still have internet connections that bill per megabyte.
+Our example 22.6 MB CNN.com experience would cost about 11% of the average Indian's daily wage to download.
+From a mobile device in Northwest Africa, it might cost two days of an average salary.
 And if this site were loaded on a US carrier's international roaming plan?
 The costs would make anyone cry.
-(There is a site where you can see how much your site costs to download.)
+(See how much your site costs to download.)

-Reducing the dowload and render time of a site improves conversion rates and user retention.
+Reducing the download and render time of a site improves conversion rates and user retention.

-A conversion rate is the rate at which users perform the measured or desired action.
-This might be making a purchase, reading an article, signing up for a newsletter, or other.
-The action being measured as the conversion rate depends on business goals.
+A conversion rate is the rate at which site visitors perform a measured or desired action.
+For example, this might be making a purchase, reading an article, or subscribing to a newsletter.
+The action being measured as the conversion rate depends on the website's business goals.

 Here's some real-world examples of performance improvements:

 Tracking performance is important.
-Multiple factors, including network speed and device capabilities impact performance.
-There is no single performance metrics; and differing business objectives may mean different metrics are more relavant to business goals.
-How the performance of your site is perceivedd is user experience!
+Multiple factors, including network speed and device capabilities affect performance.
+There is no single performance metric; and differing business objectives may mean different metrics are more relevant to the goals of the site or the organization that it supports.
+How the performance of your site is perceived is user experience!